jweissman/nomos/README.md

 yet near unto the spring Niv'eh, so that the people might drink without fear, and feed themselves, and flourish,

-And its foundations were to be laid deep, so that high towers might be raised, and walls to guard them, broken only by silent channels for drawing water...
+And its foundations were to be laid deep, so that high towers might be raised, and thick walls to guard them, broken only by channels for drawing water...

 And this new city Polymetes named the Free Hold of Atast, "the curious", and its great towers overflowed with the most learned men and women in the empire; and its sturdy walls were hemmed by great pastures, in which countless rams and oxen grazed... and beyond the desert waited.